swillhs/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

   .. figure:: images/sqlplay8.png

 #.
 In the email we want to let teh user know that a alert has been raised and a log file has been uploaded to a google drive link that we will provide so they can take a look.
-Fill in the following fields
+Fill in the following fields. **If you chose to import the Playbook for this lab instead of creating it, you may skip this step**

       - **Recipient:** - Fill in your email address.
       - **Subject :** - ``X-Play notification for {{trigger[0].alert_entity_info.name}}``